peper0/mpldock/README.md

 A matplotlib backend that makes figures dockable.

 # Motivation
-Work with this:
+Work with something like this:
 ![docked layout](assets/docked.png)
-instead of this:
+instead of that:
 ![windowed layout](assets/windows.png)

 # Features